data-storage-lab/pfault/README.md

-This repository contains the source code for "PFault: A General Framework for Analyzing the Reliability of High-Performance Parallel File Systems", which is published in the 32nd ACM/SIGARCH International Conference on Supercomputing (ICS'18, http://ics2018.ict.ac.cn/) and its' follow-up journal version.
+This repository contains the source code for "PFault: A General Framework for Analyzing the Reliability of High-Performance Parallel File Systems", which is published in the 32nd ACM/SIGARCH International Conference on Supercomputing (ICS'18, http://ics2018.ict.ac.cn/) and it's follow-up journal version.

 ## Introduction to PFault ##
 The description of each component is as follows: